Location: Bowling Green, KY Category: Staff Posted On: Sat Oct 31 2020 Job Description:

 Reports to Supervisor of Patrol and Communications.
 Under general supervision by the Communications Supervisor.
-A person in this position is responsible for dispatching police officers on police and emergency calls upon requests, keeping records on all calls dispatched operating the LINK/NCIC terminal to provide information to police officers and other agencies, meeting and dealing with the public tactfully and courteously and monitoring CCTV security cameras.
-A person in this position may be assigned to work any shift, including weekends and holidays and overtime assignments
+A person in this position is responsible for dispatching police officers on police and emergency calls upon requests and WKU Explorers on service request calls, keeping records on all calls dispatched operating the LINK/NCIC terminal to provide information to police officers and other agencies, meeting and dealing with the public tactfully and courteously and monitoring CCTV security cameras.
+A person in this position may be assigned to work any shift, including weekends and holidays and overtime assignments.

 High school diploma or GED equivalency.

 Must successfully complete a standard battery of tests according to Telecommunication Professional Standards Program (TPS) requirements to determine suitability and adaptability.